EmilDohne/PhotoshopAPI/docs/doxygen/benchmarks.rst

 by having many deep nested layers.
 The resolution is unchanged from the automotive data file but with **19 image layers and 32 groups instead**.

-**Glacious Hyundai Benchmark File:**
+**Glacius Hyundai Benchmark File:**

-This sample was graciously provided by `Glacious Creations (Christer Stormark) <https://www.behance.net/cstormark7b40>`_ and is supposed to highlight a Photoshop file you would commonly when working with photography and applying adjustments that way.
+This sample was graciously provided by `Glacius Creations (Christer Stormark) <https://www.behance.net/cstormark7b40>`_ and is supposed to highlight a Photoshop file you would commonly when working with photography and applying adjustments that way.
 While the overall resolution is lower at **4532x6000** pixels the amount of layers is much larger at **320 image layers and 12 groups** with many layer mask and mostly empty layers.